ssmiler/idash2019_2/README.md

 The number of neighboring tag SNPs to use in each model training is configurable (we have tested from 5 to 50 neighbors).
  For the population stratification you can choose one of the following values: `_AFR`, `_AMR`, `_EUR` or empty value for no stratification.

-The micro-AUC score for the predictions obtained by these models is computed with command (keep double quotation marks around `*.hr`):
+The micro-AUC score for the predictions obtained by these models is computed with command (keep double quotation marks around `*.hr` otherwise the 242646 model files will overflow the command line buffer :smile:):
 ```bash
 python3 test_vw_hr.py -m ../models/vw/neighbors=$neighbors$population/"*.hr" --tag_file ../data/tag_test$population.pickle --target_file ../data/target_test$population.pickle
 ```